 We also post videos onto our school Youtube channel:

-In Year Five our homework is given out on Monday and is due back to school no later than the following Monday.
-It will normally consist of one piece of English, Maths or Topic work.
+In Year Five homework is given out on Monday and is due back to school no later than the following Monday.
+It will normally consist of one piece of written English, Maths or Topic work.

 The children will also need to continue to practise their times tables weekly as these will help in all areas of their mathematical work.
 They will be tested on their current times tables every Friday.